Avondale Alternative Secondary School: Curriculum

 In addition to teaching all necessary courses required to earn an Ontario Secondary School Diploma, Avondale offers classes in guitar, drama, ceramics, drawing and painting, photography, French, business technology, law, philosophy, advanced functions, calculus and vectors, Canadian history, an introduction to anthropology, sociology, and psychology; biology, chemistry, physical education, gay and lesbian studies, and genocide and crimes against humanity.
 All classes are in the academic stream; applied and workplace classes must be taken via e-school or independent study.

-Ceramics, photography, and painting and drawing are all taught by professionals in their respective fields contracted independently to teach at Avondale once a week.
-These teachers are known as 'catalysts'.

 Great emphasis is placed on dialog-based learning within classes, particularly humanities.
 Examples of this include informal lectures open to questioning and criticism, class discussion on texts and ideas, and structured debates and discussions as formal evaluations.